rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 You also need to tell us if you want to be responsible for turning on your devices after the migration.
-In this case, we will rack your devices in the new cabinets and await instruction from you to turn them on.
-If you do not give us instruction to keep the devices turned off, we will turn them on by default.
+In this case, we will rack your devices in the new cabinets and await instructions from you to turn them on.
+If you do not give us instructions to keep the devices turned off, we will turn them on by default.

-#### I am a Managed Colocation customer and you do not have access to my servers.
+#### I am a Managed Colocation customer, and you do not have access to my servers.
 How will the migration work for me?

 Because Rackspace cannot access devices under the Managed Colocation terms, you must turn off your devices before the start of the maintenance window.
-If devices are not turned off by the time we need to remove them from the cabinets, their power cables will be removed.
+If devices are not turned off by the time that we need to remove them from the cabinets, we will remove their power cables.
 If you do not want Rackspace to turn on your devices when they arrive in IAD3, you must inform us at least seven days before your move night.